Emmanuel Acho: Media career

 On February 27, 2021, Acho announced that he would host the 25th season of The Bachelor "After the Final Rose" Special, replacing Chris Harrison.
 He has been invited twice to compete on The Bachelorette, and is friends with Rachel Lindsay, who encouraged him to do "Uncomfortable Conversations".

 On June 8, 2021, Acho received a Sports Emmy for Outstanding Sports Personality/Emerging On-Air Talent following his first season co-hosting Speak for Yourself.

-On September 19, 2021, Acho received a PrimeTime Emmy for Outstanding Short form Nonfiction or Reality Series for his digital series, Uncomfortable Conversations with a Black Man.
+On September 19, Acho received a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series for his digital series, Uncomfortable Conversations with a Black Man.

 Acho's third book was published in March 2022: Illogical : Saying Yes to a Life Without Limits (ISBN 9781250836441, Macmillan Publishers).
-In this book he encourages readers "to become change-makers".
+In this book, he encourages readers "to become change-makers".

-On August 31, 2022, FS1 announced their new fall lineup, promoting Acho as the lead anchor of the rebranded SPEAK, accompanied by two-time Super Bowl champion and six-time Pro Bowler LeSean McCoy and longtime FS1 studio show contributor and host Joy Taylor.
+On August 31, 2022, FS1 announced their new fall lineup, promoting Acho as the lead anchor of the rebranded Speak, accompanied by two-time Super Bowl champion and six-time Pro Bowler LeSean McCoy and longtime FS1 studio show contributor and host Joy Taylor.

+In April 2024, Acho published a book co-authored with Israeli activist, actress, model and producer Noa Tishby entitled Uncomfortable Conversations with a Jew.
+The book explores Judaism and the history of antisemitism in America and around the world through a structure in which Acho asks questions and Tishby answers them.
+Later, in August 2024, Acho was announced as a co-host of FS1's newly launched The Facility.

+In July 2025, Fox Sports 1 canceled The Facility, as part of a network shakeup that also ended Speak and Breakfast Ball.
+According to People, the cancellations were due to low ratings and challenges attracting a large audience.

+In September 2025, Acho and longtime co-host LeSean McCoy announced the creation of a new show called "Speakeasy" on YouTube, a show that will stream after NFL games.